airbytehq/airbyte/airbyte-ci/connectors/pipelines/Python connector images analysis.md

 The system packages bundled with the python base image I suggest to use should guarantee all system requirements are met for all our connectors.

 ### Labels
-All our connector image set the following labels.
-We should continue to use these, but I'm not sure of there actual usefulness.
+All our connector images set the following labels.
+We should continue to use these, but I'm not sure of their actual usefulness.
 ```Dockerfile
 LABEL io.airbyte.version=<semver-connector-version>
 LABEL io.airbyte.name=airbyte/<connector-technical-name>